Child ID Card

 Child ID cards:

-- Require one identity document for the child, such as a birth certificate or passport.
+- Require one identity document for the child, such as a birth certificate or passport, along with proof of the child’s social security number, if one has been issued.

 - The parent must certify the child's identity and residency using the Identification Card Application for Minors (DL5).